Eishalex2/to-do/README.md

   pane

 - Editing existing tasks and projects.
-Both UI and console.
-(Console part is done.
-Need to refactor the UI in order to add it there.)
+Both UI and console. (done)
-- Marking tasks as complete.
+- Marking tasks as complete. (done)
 - Due date stuff
-- Delete tasks
+- Delete tasks (done)
 - Maybe showing the description and property instead of just the title for tasks.
 - storage